Top blog articles

 The process

-- Unscrew the basement floor drain cover and clean the thread on it with a wire brush or old toothbrush.
+- Remove the Drain Cover.
+Unscrew the basement floor drain cover and clean the thread on it with a wire brush or old toothbrush.

-- The valve has two parts: a ball and an insert.
+- Apply Sealant.
+The valve has two parts: a ball and an insert.
 Apply the pipe thread sealant on the threads of the valve insert.

-- The ball must be dripped into the sewer and the inlet must be screwed into place.
+- Position the Valve.
+The ball must be dripped into the sewer and the inlet must be screwed into place.
 The easy way to do this is to use a rubber bush at least 2 inches wide.
 After this, hold it with the pliers to screw the insert in place.

-- The ball remains floating in the sewer until such a time that the sewage levels rise.
+- Test the Seal.
+The ball remains floating in the sewer until the sewage levels rise.
 Then, the ball rises towards the insert and seals tightly against it, effectively preventing sewage from entering your home.

 Your opinion matters, leave a comment